servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 ## Tutorial

-The code based on `Stl.Fusion` (we'll refer to it as "Fusion" further) might look completely weird at first - that's because it is based on abstractions you need to learn about before starting to dig into the code.
+The code based on Fusion might look completely weird at first - that's because it is based on abstractions you need to learn about before starting to dig into the code.

 Understanding how they work will also eliminate a lot of questions you might get further, so we highly recommend you